 4. Pulse macadamia nuts in a food processor until they resemble coarse sand.
 Pulse pecans to similar texture.
 Pulse sunflower seeds to similar texture.
 Pulse almonds to a slightly coarser texture, resembling quick oats.

-5. Add shredded coconut, sesame seeds, ground flax seed and processed macadamia nuts, sunflower seeds, almonds and pecans.
+5. Add shredded coconut, sesame seeds and processed macadamia nuts, sunflower seeds, almonds and pecans.
 Stir to combine.

 6. Incorporate mini chocolate chips or raisins.